a11yproject/a11yproject.com/.github/ISSUE_TEMPLATE/request-to-add-an-event.md

 ---

 Please provide the following information to streamline adding your event to the site!
+More details can be found in our [Contributing guidelines](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md#events).

 ## Title
 <!-- add the title of your event here -->